Home » Recipes » Snack Recipes » Halloween Party Snack Mix

 • 3 cups Chex cereal flavor of your choice

-• 2 cups Bugles original or caramel flavor
+• 2 cups Bugles original flavor

 • 2 cups pretzels regular or twists